15 Ways to Reduce Cart Abandonment in Your eCommerce Store

 10. Build Social Proof

-Trust is another thing that prevents online shoppers from feeling comfortable to pay and complete the checkout process.
+Trust is another thing that prevents online shoppers from completing the checkout process.

 You can build social proof with reviews on product pages, but also provide reviews and positive testimonials in the checkout flow, to provide an infusion of trust right when it’s needed most.